Hackerjedi666/CybersecNotes/hpc/answers.md

 **Termination Detection**: Determining when the BFS algorithm has completed in a distributed system requires careful coordination among all nodes.
 ### Real-World Examples
 **Social Network Analysis**: Analyzing large social networks with BFS to find shortest paths or connections.
 The sheer size of these networks makes distributed BFS essential but challenging.
-Web Crawling: BFS is used in web crawling to traverse the web graph.
+**Web Crawling**: BFS is used in web crawling to traverse the web graph.
 The distributed nature of the web and the scale of the web graph present significant challenges for parallel BFS.

 -------------------------